 - People who are administered warfarin must have an oral anticoagulation therapy record card 'yellow book' issued from the hospital on discharge or by their anticoagulation service.
 They are more at risk of bleeds and bruise easily. - This yellow book records an important blood monitoring record called an INR which is controlled by dose changes.
-Some GP practices do not use yellow books for people who stay in a Step-up Step-down unit, however, the support worker must be aware of when blood tests are due, and the GP surgery must email through INR results and clear dosage instructions to be included in the care plan and kept with the MAR sheets / EMAR. - This yellow book or alternative information as above must be available for administration.
-Warfarin medication must be given as prescribed and instructed in the yellow book or clear emailed instructions. - If the yellow book is not available, the home manager should be contacted.
-The home manager should contact the appropriate anticoagulation service immediately if service is open or as soon as possible.
-Directions for dosing from the anticoagulant clinic/ nurse or doctor must only be accepted in writing (email), signed, and dated by the prescriber.
-The MAR sheet / EMAR must be updated clearly, and the written confirmation must be filed in the person's care file. - In the event that warfarin dose is unclear, and the yellow book is unavailable and no clinical guidance can be obtained (e.g., out of hours) the previous dose of warfarin should be given until the dose can be clarified.
-The care manager must obtain guidance from the person's GP or anticoagulant clinic before the next dose is due. - The warfarin dose administered must always be documented on the MAR sheet / EMAR (in addition to the support worker's signature and the time administered).
-If separate record sheets are used there should be a cross reference to the sheet on the printed MAR sheet. - The Warfarin record card (yellow book) is always needed when blood tests are done unless alternative arrangements are in place. - Support worker who notices signs of excessive bruising should notify a member of the manager team as soon as possible, who should inform the GP.
+Some GP practices do not use yellow books for people who stay in a care home, however, the residential worker must be aware of when blood tests are due, and the GP surgery must email through INR results and clear dosage instructions to be included in the care plan and kept with the MAR sheets / EMAR. - This yellow book or alternative information as above must be available for administration.
+Warfarin medication must be given as prescribed and instructed in the yellow book or clear emailed instructions.

+- If the yellow book is not available, the medication champion/ senior member of staff should be contacted.
+The medication champion/ senior member of staff should contact the appropriate anticoagulation service immediately if service is open or as soon as possible.
+Directions for dosing from the anticoagulant clinic/ nurse or doctor must only be accepted in writing (emailed), signed, and dated by the prescriber.
+The MAR sheet / EMAR must be updated clearly, and the written confirmation must be filed in the customer's care file. - In the event that warfarin dose is unclear, and the yellow book is unavailable and no clinical guidance can be obtained (e.g., out of hours) the previous dose of warfarin should be given until the dose can be clarified.
+The medication champion/ senior member of staff must obtain guidance from the customer's GP or anticoagulant clinic before the next dose is due. - The warfarin dose administered must always be documented on the MAR sheet / EMAR (in addition to the Carer's signature and the time administered).
+If separate record sheets are used there should be a cross reference to the sheet on the printed MAR sheet. - The Warfarin record card (yellow book) is always needed when blood tests are done unless alternative arrangements are in place. - Residential workers who notice signs of excessive bruising should notify their medication champion/ senior member of staff as soon as possible, who should inform the GP.
 Ideally these people should be supported with a domiciliary anticoagulation service.